amendelson/usc-course-spring-2019/week8/README.md

 Let's grab data on shootings involving L.A.
 County Sheriff's deputies [here](https://data.lacounty.gov/Criminal/All-Shooting-Incidents-for-Deputy-Involved-Shootin/d5zc-33fr).

+Let's open and explore in Excel.
 You'll notice that this does have lat/lon.
 That'll come in handy when we want to see how accurate our geocodes are.

 **2. Learn about geocoding in QGIS**